Whiplash Claims – How Much Compensation Can I Claim?

 High compensation for serious eye injury is awarded if the injury has left the injured person completely blind in both eyes, or blinded in one eye with seriously impaired vision in the second eye.

-Very serious back injury also attracts high compensation particularly if surgery is required to restore back function or if the spinal cord is damage resulting in partial or complete paralysis, inability to walk, loss of loss of bowel/bladder function and psychological issues.
+Very serious back injury also attracts high compensation particularly if surgery is required to restore back function or if the spinal cord is damage resulting in partial paralysis, inability to walk, loss of bowel/bladder function and psychological issues.

 Severe pain in the shoulders usually tends to radiate to the neck, elbows and upper back resulting in significantly restricted movement and disability.